Cat Sneaks Out Of The House Every Morning To Visit Her Neighbor

 "She doesn't officially live here, but she thinks she does."

-Ching has lived across the street from Liana Peklivanas for 17 years, but it wasn’t until the lockdown that the two became close.
+Squishy has lived across the street from Liana Peklivanas for 17 years, but it wasn’t until the lockdown that the two became close.

 The senior cat decided to make Peklivanas’ place her second home — and, luckily, Peklivanas was happy for the company.